 On your Bluetooth accessory, find the ON/OFF or Power switch then press on that until the device turns off.
 Then press the switch again to turn it back ON.
 Doing so will likewise clear out minor firmware issues that might have prevented the Bluetooth device from pairing with your iPad Pro.

-Second solution: Turn Bluetooth OFF and then ON again.
+2. Turn Bluetooth OFF and then ON again

 Minor Bluetooth problems in iOS devices can also be remedied by simply toggling Bluetooth OFF and ON again.
 This workaround somehow gives the Bluetooth system a quick restart, and thereby eliminates minor glitches inflicting random pairing errors.
 To do this, simply follow these steps: